dismint/dotfiles/README.md

 This is a collection of my dotfiles and other configuration files I use in various parts of my EndeavourOS + Hyprland setup.
 Primarily for personal use but let me know if you happen to find something useful in here for yourself!

-I traditionally use [GNU Stow](https://www.gnu.org/software/stow/) to manage my dotfiles.
+I traditionally use [GNU Stow](https://www.gnu.org/software/stow/) to manage my dotfiles on my system.

 # `nvim`